 He lives in Kemp Town with his wife and two young daughters.
 Work is his down time!
 So he’s always happy to see you.
 His long awaited book, The Pain Is Not The Problem, is mostly still in his head and ever changing in scope and content.

 Jamie is registered and insured as a Sports Therapist with the Society Of Sports Therapists.

 Mark Gilmore @ Brighton Sports Therapy

-Mark is an experienced registered physiotherapist (qualified in 2007) and with his background in sports and exercise science, a degree in physiotherapy, qualified yoga and meditation teacher, reiki therapist and his own history of injuries (3 surgeries, broken leg, sprained ankles, dead legs, hamstring injuries, shin splints, whiplash and more, Mark really does have it all covered!
+Mark is an experienced registered physiotherapist (qualified 2007) and with his background in sports and exercise science, a degree in physiotherapy, qualified yoga and meditation teacher, reiki therapist and his own history of injuries (3 surgeries, broken leg, sprained ankles, dead legs, hamstring injuries, shin splints, whiplash), Mark really does have it all covered!

 He’s an expert in interpreting the relationships between the mind and body.
-Where does done start and the other begin?
 He has developed his own slant on the clinics progressive approach to give you a uniquely relaxing approach to physiotherapy.
 The more relaxed we are the less pain we feel.
 Mark is generally referred to around the clinic as Zen!

 Mark loves sport (he did a 4 yr degree in it!).
 That’s how he managed to break his body so much and go him interested in physiotherapy.
-He particularly enjoys football, rugby, adventure races and, to balance it all out with a bit of Zen, yoga.
+He particularly enjoys football, rugby, adventure races and, to balance it all out with a lot of yoga.